ShizukaDonaghue/atomic-quiz/README.md

 ### Resolved Bugs
 #### Name Input Field
 Initially, the name input field was validated to check if the username consisted of a minimum of 3 and a maximum of 10 characters that is not an empty string.
-However, during the testing, it was found that spaces on their own were accepted as characters.
+However, during the testing, it was found that spaces on their own were accepted as characters, allowing the username to be blank spaces.

 Therefore, the code to validate the username has been updated in script.js to check if the username contains a minimum of 3 and a maximum of 10 letters so that spaces are no longer accepted.

 #### Positioning of The "X" Button
 When the website was deployed and physically tested on iPhones, it was found that the "X" button for the rule section was at the bottom edge of the screen.
 This issue was not seen in [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) during the building process.

 Unlike other buttons, this "X" was positioned using margin-top property with rem units.
 This issue was resolved by changing the position property to absolute and setting the actual positions with top and right properties.

 <details>
   <summary>The "X" Button Before Fix</summary>